AvikNayak22/searxyz/README.md

 # Searxyz
-Searxyz is a React-based website designed to offer users a personalized search experience with the help of Custom Search JSON API.
+SearXYZ is a reliable tool for finding information quickly and efficiently.
+No complex interfaces or unnecessary features—just a straightforward search experience tailored for your needs.

 ## Features
 - Perform text and image searches.